Build NetSuite Visualizations in Tableau Cloud

 Tableau Cloud is an analytics platform fully hosted in the cloud.
 When paired with CData Connect Cloud, you get instant, cloud-to-cloud access to NetSuite data for visualizations, dashboards, and more.
 This article shows how to connect to NetSuite and build visualizations from NetSuite data in Tableau Cloud.

-CData Connect Cloud provides a pure SQL Server, cloud-to-cloud interface for NetSuite, allowing you to easily build visualizations from live NetSuite data in Tableau Cloud without installing connectors or publishing worksheets and data sources from Tableau Desktop.
+CData Connect Cloud provides a pure cloud-to-cloud interface for NetSuite, allowing you to easily build visualizations from live NetSuite data in Tableau Cloud without installing connectors or publishing worksheets and data sources from Tableau Desktop.
 As you build visualizations, Tableau Cloud generates SQL queries to gather data.
 Using optimized data processing out of the box, CData Connect Cloud pushes all supported SQL operations (filters, JOINs, etc) directly to NetSuite, leveraging server-side processing to quickly return NetSuite data.

-Configure NetSuite Connectivity for Tableau Online
+Configure NetSuite Connectivity for Tableau Cloud

-1. Log into Connect Cloud, click Connections and click Add Connection
+1. Log into Connect Cloud, click Sources, and then click Add Connection

 2. Select "NetSuite" from the Add Connection panel